 For years, I was deeply embedded in Genesis and relied heavily on their excellent theme framework and any number of child WordPress themes.
-When Automattic announced Gutenberg, it became clear to me that WordPress themes would soon no longer be a thing and that Genesis would one day give up on their themes.
+When Automattic announced Gutenberg, it became clear to me that WordPress themes would soon no longer be a thing and that Genesis would one day give up on their child themes.

 I started looking around for an alternative way to build sites with WordPress while still embracing the new Gutenberg core spirit that now defines WordPress.
 I wanted to find a tool that didn't rely on themes, given that I was sure themes were dying, but nothing was forthcoming.
 Then I found the site builder called Oxygen.

-I may have been right about the future of WordPress themes (as in they don't have one) because StudioPress appear to now be placing all their engineering effort into Genesis Pro.
+I may have been right about the future of WordPress themes (as in they don't have one) because StudioPress appear to now be placing a significant portion of their engineering effort into Genesis Pro.
 Genesis Pro is a plugin for building whole sites using Gutenberg blocks.
 But then you can still buy Genesis themes - they haven't stopped selling them.

 It's a time of flux - things are not yet settled.
 There are lots of choices available to you regarding WordPress.
 There's so much choice it could be confusing.
 If you are in two minds about what to use to get started with WordPress then here's a very short summary of the most popular options:

 In this case you pick a theme that most appeals to you visually and functionally, and you add content.
 When I used WordPress themes, I used the Genesis Framework plus a Genesis Child Theme.
 But there are thousands of other WordPress themes you can use including loads of free ones.